GTLook/MuseumPiece/README.md

 # Museum Piece

-Museum Piece is a mobile first react applicaiton.
-It is designed to enhance user experince at museums!
+Museum Piece is a mobile first react application.
+It is designed to enhance user experience at museums!
 It uses image recognition and audio tours to let the users pick their own path through the museum.
-Users can view art information and listen to the cusomized audio tour.
-Current gallery is seeded for Van Gouh museum - permenant collection for testing.
+Users can view art information and listen to the customized audio tour.
+Current gallery is seeded for Van Gouh museum - permanent collection for testing.

 ## Getting Started